MicrosoftDocs/ai-builder/ai-builder-docs/create-form-processing-model.md

    > [!div class="mx-imgBorder"]
    > ![Add documents screen](media/form-add-documents.png "Add documents screen")

 1. Select at least five sample documents of the type of form you want to train the model for.
 Only JPG, PNG, and PDF files are accepted.
+For more information about requirements the documents, see [Requirements and limitations](form-processing-model-requirements.md).
 1. Verify the selection, and then select **Upload documents**.
 1. After the upload has completed, select **Close**.
 1. Select **Analyze**.